 \subsection{Pion condensation}

 Within the HRG approximation, a large chemical potential of the electric charge $\mu_{Q}$ can lead to the formation of a Bose-Einstein condensate of pions.
 This happens when the chemical potential of the pion becomes larger than its mass, i.e., $|\mu_{Q}|=\mu_{\pi} \geq m_{\pi}$.
-While this in general could have interesting consequences such as the formation of pion stars \cite{Abuki:2009hx,Brandt:2018bwq}, for our method this simply implies that our assumption of a Bose-Einstein distribution for pions breaks down since the low energy modes need to be treated separately.
+While this in general could have interesting consequences such as the formation of pion stars \cite{Abuki:2009hx,Brandt:2018bwq}, our compuation does not apply because we have not included a condensate.

-The condition $|\mu_Q| \geq m_{\pi}$ translates non-trivially into the $(\mu_B,\mu_{L_e},\mu_{L_{\mu}},\mu_{L_{\tau}})$-$ T $ planes.
-In order to determine the region of parameter space $(\mu_B,\mu_{L_e},\mu_{L_{\mu}},\mu_{L_{\tau}})$ in which pion condensation could happen, we add $|\mu_Q|=m_{\pi}$ as an additional condition on top of eqs. \eqref{eq:l}--\eqref{eq:q}.
-While in general the three values for $l_{\alpha}$ are free to choose as input parameters, this extra condition fixes one degree of freedom and therefore only two lepton flavour asymmetries can be chosen freely while the third one is determined at each temperature $T$ by numerically solving eqs. \eqref{eq:l}--\eqref{eq:q} \textit{and} $|\mu_Q|=m_{\pi}$.
+The condition $|\mu_Q| \geq m_{\pi}$ (and $q=0$) translates non-trivially into the $(\mu_B,\mu_{L_e},\mu_{L_{\mu}},\mu_{L_{\tau}})$-$ T $ planes.
+In order to determine the region of parameter space $(\mu_B,\mu_{L_e},\mu_{L_{\mu}},\mu_{L_{\tau}})$ in which pion condensation could happen, we add $|\mu_Q|=m_{\pi}$ as an additional condition on top of the conservation laws.
+While in general the three values for $l_{\alpha}$ are free to choose as input parameters, this extra condition fixes one degree of freedom and therefore only two lepton flavour asymmetries can be chosen freely while the third one is determined at each temperature $T$ by numerically solving the conservation laws \textit{and} $|\mu_Q|=m_{\pi}$.